sudtek/portainer-docker-install-always-restart/README.md

 Edit 20 spetember 2020 :

-installPortainerRestartAlwaysLimit.sh
+About installPortainerRestartAlwaysLimit.sh

-Same as above but this version is able to limit the memory an cpu foot print for tinny or / and old computer by default to 20% of 1 CPU, 10M of ram and 90M swap.
+Same goal as installPortainerRestartAlways.sh but this version is able to limit the memory an cpu foot print for tinny or / and old computer by default to 20% of 1 CPU, 10M of ram and 90M swap.
 Please check comments in the script before to use or change values.